Ultimo (manga)

 Viz Media later licensed the manga for an English language adaptation in North America and published "Chapter: 0" in the September 2008 issue of Shonen Jump.
 In promotion of the English adaptation, a press conference was held at the 2008 New York Comic Con with promotional artwork.
 The series Ultimo was serialized monthly in Shonen Jump, beginning in the July 2009 issue and ending serialization in the February 2011 issue.
 It is now published directly into volumes, each containing multiple chapters of the series.
-Starting from volume 7, Ultimo was changed to Shonen Jump Advanced while it was marked as just Shonen Jump in volumes 1-6.
+Starting from volume 7, Ultimo was changed to Shonen Jump Advanced while it was marked as just Shonen Jump in volumes 1–6.

 Plot

 Pilot chapter

 Ultimo and Vice were created in feudal Japan to be "perfect good" and "perfect evil" as Dr. Dunstan's "last curse upon this world."
-A thousand years later, a monster wearing a Noh mask wreaks havoc in Farmless City of West Tokyo, while the S.K.A.T.
+A thousand years later, a monster wearing a Noh mask wreaks havoc in Farmless City of Western Tokyo, while the S.K.A.T.
 Police unit cannot stop it.
 Ultimo plunges in to destroy the monster, explaining that the creature is about to show its true form, Vice, Ultimo's evil counterpart.
 The mechanical boys end their fight both badly damaged, and the movement of select groups around Japan begins.

 Serialization

 Yamato Agari is a 21st-century reincarnation of a bandit from the Heian period.
-As in the past, Yamato meets the "Karakuri Dôji", mechanical boys, that transform his otherwise normal life into a battle of good versus evil.
+As in the past, Yamato meets the "Karakuridôji", mechanical boys, that transform his otherwise normal life into a battle of good versus evil.
 Immediately after Yamato meets the dôji Ultimo, another one called Vice appears, and he barely escapes from their fight.
 Now acquainted with Ultimo, Yamato is confronted by many other dôji, both evil and good.

 Yamato's fights become increasingly dangerous as the fifteen prominent dôji meet on the day of the "Hundred Machine Funeral," the last day of the world as we know it.
 With imminent destruction at hand, Yamato uses Ultimo's ability to bring the world back to the day he first meets the dôji.
 In order to avoid the catastrophe from repeating itself, Yamato plans to learn for himself the meanings of "good and evil" by meeting each of the dôji himself.

 Dunstan later reveals that the Hundred Machine Funeral isn't a fight to the death, which most of the doji believed; they are instead supposed to try winning a Good/Evil doji over to their side within a time limit.
 The side that has the most doji on it at the end of the time limit is the winner.
 Observing the contest for Dunstan is his own daughter.

 Characters

-The major characters in Ultimo possess their own Karakuri Dôji, humanoid dolls each based on the Six Perfections or Seven Deadly Sins, good or evil respectively.
+The major characters in Ultimo possess their own Karakuridôji, humanoid dolls each based on the Six Perfections or Seven Deadly Sins, good or evil respectively.